Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 There may be additional segments if you are using your own account part of an organization.
 You can find those from the URL of your Snowflake account.
 Please check the [Snowflake Documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#account-identifiers) for additional details on this topic.

-Now open a terminal on your workstation and run the following snowsql command.
+Now open a terminal on your workstation and run the following SnowSQL command.
 You will be prompted for the password for the Snowflake user passed as a parameter.

 ```
 snowsql -a <account-identifier> \